LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 for the next game are listed in the main menu, brought up by the `ESC` key.
 Game difficulty, from the challenges menu, determines hitpoints at birth: difficulty below 5 multiplies hitpoints of player characters, difficulty over 5 multiplies hitpoints of their enemies.
+Of the convenience settings, the `suspect terrain` choice is particularly interesting, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore or for the `C-?` command that marks the nearest unexplored position.

 The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'raid' scenario).